-- Basepaws Breed Groups DNA Test [Buy Now] : this kit exclusively looks at which of the 4 main breed groups (and 21 individual breeds) in Basepaws’s database appear in your cat’s DNA.
-Along with that easy to read chromosome map, this kit also includes a “wild cat index” that determines what big cats, like snow leopards or tigers, match your kitty’s DNA.
+- Basepaws Breed Groups DNA Test: this kit exclusively looks at which of the 4 main breed groups (and 21 individual breeds) in Basepaws’s database appear in your cat’s DNA.
+Along with that easy-to-read chromosome map, this kit also includes a “wild cat index” that determines what big cats, like snow leopards or tigers, match your kitty’s DNA.

-- Basepaws Breed and Health DNA Test [Buy Now] : this kit includes a breed group chromosome map, wild cat index, a close look at genetic markers, and veterinarian-written health and wellness information.
+- Basepaws Breed and Health DNA Test: this kit includes a breed group chromosome map, wild cat index, a close look at genetic markers, and veterinarian-written health and wellness information.
 The 38 genetic health markers in this report represent 16 feline diseases, including Hypothyroidism and Polycystic Kidney Disease (PKD).

-- Basepaws Whole Genome Sequencing DNA Test [Buy Now] : this kit includes everything from the Breed Groups and Breed and Health DNA kits.
-What makes this kit unique (and cost so much more) is that it breaks down your kitty’s entire genetic code.
-The amount of data this test kit provides is 10,000 times more than the amount of any standard cat
+- Basepaws Whole Genome Sequencing DNA Test: this kit includes everything from the Breed Groups and Breed and Health DNA kits.
+What makes this kit unique (and costs so much more) is that it breaks down your kitty’s entire genetic code.
+The amount of data this test kit provides is 10,000 times more than the amount of any standard pet DNA test.

 - Breed Analysis and Chromosome Map: The Chromosome Map shows your cat’s individual chromosome pairs and looks at how they match up with 4 main breed groups and 21 individual breeds in the Basepaws database.